baldwindunn919/notes/README.md

 # 2024-03-10
 - Today's programming wisdom is to prioritize tasks, plan your time wisely, and stay organized.
 This will help you to be more efficient and productive in your work.
 First, make a list of all the tasks you need to complete, then prioritize them based on their importance and deadlines.
 Next, allocate time for each task, making sure to leave enough time to address any potential issues or delays.
 Finally, use task management tools and versions control systems to stay organised and track your progress.
 By following these steps, you will be able to efficiently complete your tasks and make better use of your programming time.

+# 2024-03-11
+- "Today's programming wisdom: 'Premature optimization is the root of all evil' — Donald Knuth.
+Focus on writing clean, readable, and maintainable code first.
+Optimize only when necessary, based on profiling and performance metrics."

+This quote emphasizes that over-concern with efficiency early in development can lead to complex, hard-to-understand code.
+It's better to prioritize simplicity, clarity, and correctness initially.
+When performance becomes a critical issue, use data-driven insights to guide your optimizations rather than guessing where improvements are needed.